ComputeCanada/magic_castle/docs/README.md

 The following subsection explains how to accomplish each step.

-**Warning**: While it will work in most cases, avoid re-using the compute node image of a previous deployment.
+**Warning**: While it will work in most cases, avoid reusing the compute node image of a previous deployment.
 The preparation steps cleans most of the deployment specific configuration and secrets, but there is no guarantee that the configuration will be entirely compatible with a different deployment.